What speed can I expect?

 Our modem supports ADSL, VDSL and UFB connections.
 Depending on where you live there can be a couple of different connection types.

 ADSL is the most common type of broadband used in NZ due to the technology used to provide it.
 It runs over the existing copper phone cabling to an address.
 It’s great for general internet usage such as streaming and browsing.
 ADSL runs generally between 5 and 20Mbps download, with around 1Mbps upload.
 However, it is highly dependent on your distance from the local cabinet or exchange, and the quality of wiring in between.
-If you’re unsure what you should be getting at your house, give our team a call on 0800 4 SKINNY.
+If you’re unsure what you should be getting at your house, chat with our team below.

 VDSL is similar to ADSL in that it it uses the existing copper cabling to get you your address.
 VDSL is great for houses where there are lots of people using the internet at the same time, as it can run much faster than ADSL, especially on the upload.
 Most VDSL lines run between 10 and 30Mbps down, and 3-10Mbps upload.
 Some VDSL lines can run even faster than this if your address is close to the cabinet.
 Like ADSL, VDSL speeds are dependent on your distance from the local cabinet or exchange, and the quality of wiring in between.
-If you’re unsure what you should be getting at your house, give our team a call on 0800 4 SKINNY.
+If you’re unsure what you should be getting at your house, chat with our team below.

 UFB is the best type of internet connection available in NZ at the moment.
 It is delivered via fibre optic cable, and offers much higher speeds and reliability than ADSL or VDSL.
 As UFB doesn’t use the old copper phone cables, in many cases it’ll require a new cable and ONT to be installed, which we’ll organise and keep you updated on as the connection progresses.